The above picture was taken at Carlstrom Field sometime in late August or early September of 1942.

 After breakfast they headed out to the flight line with their assigned instructors to await their turn in the plane.
 Each instructor was responsible for a “flight” of 5 students and would take them up one at a time in the dual cockpit PT-17.

 That first week of flying was an eye-opening experience for the young trainees.
-Nine days after arriving at Carlstrom, Cadet Parks wrote his parents…
+Six days days after they began flying, Cadet Parks wrote his parents…

 “Some of the boys are dropping out already.
 Either get airsick or decide they don’t want to fly after all.
 It really hurts to see them go after being together so long and the ‘washing’ process has just started” Letter to Parents – 08/16/1942